saiteja-madha/procon-infinity-admin/README.md

 - Join any of your server and type `!iamowner`

 ## Supported Games
-- Battlefield Bad Company 2
+- Battlefield Bad Company 2 [EA / Nexus]

 ### User Commands
 - `help`: show list of available commands